 Once your incision heals, you will be able to return to your normal daily activities.
 You can swim with the port once your skin has healed, just as long as there is no needle in the port.
 The skin over the port only requires normal washing and bathing.
 You do not need a bandage if the port is not being used.
 When the port is used, a transparent dressing will cover the needle.
 It must be kept in place and dry.
 Most people will not know that you have a port.
 The port will not set off metal detectors.

 Your port is a small device (about the size of a quarter) used to carry medicine into the bloodstream.
 It has one or two small basins that are sealed with a soft silicone top, called a septum.
-The port is placed under the skin on your chest or arm and connects to a small, soft tube called a catheter.
+The port is placed under the skin on your chest and connects to a small, soft tube called a catheter.
 The catheter is placed inside one of the large central veins that take blood to your heart.
 When a special needle is put into the septum, it created “access” to your bloodstream.
 Medicine and fluids can be given through the needle and blood samples can be withdrawn.
 Your port has three bumps on top of each septum.
 The port with one septum is also shaped like a triangle.
 These features help the nurse know that your port can receive power injections.